enriquepablo/peer/doc/domains.rst

 button to mark the domain as validated.
 The system trusts these kind of users and will do as they say without problems.

+When an administrator validates a domain using this option she will be redirected to another page where she will be able to add users to this domain's team.
+Being on a domain's team means having the same privileges as the owner of the team.
+This way an administrator can create several domains and assign teams to manage them.

 Other domain actions
 --------------------